firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/diy-battery-sourcing-and-welding.md

 - **Budget extra time for soldered salvage packs.** Military surplus modules arrived with soldered busbars and even fasteners, forcing full desoldering or dremel work instead of quick bolt removal.[^190]
 - **Scrap waterlogged LG M26 stock.** Builders binned cells that took on water rather than risk corrosion-induced failures in new high-capacity packs.[^191]
 - **Leverage welded 50E clear-outs.** Surplus Samsung 50E modules pre-welded for robots have dropped near $0.80 per cell when you buy 2,000+, making them worthwhile commuters after full inspection and re-termination.[^192]
+- A dropped Nordbot 13 S pack lost an entire parallel pair and had to be rebuilt as 12 S—keep dense wraps, cell insulators, and cautious transport habits even after packs survive high-current testing.[^nordbot_drop]
 - **Avoid grinders on aluminum shells.** Score the silicone bead with a utility knife, brace the enclosure in a vise, and drive the cell brick out with a wooden drift from the non-BMS end to preserve wiring.[^16]
 - **Treat 0.1 mm nickel stacks like structural parts.** Double layers safely carry ≈20 A BMS currents, but only when bonded with multiple high-energy weld strikes.
   - thin hot glue fails once packs warm.[^17]